zzantozz/kotor-1-mods/README.md

 possible to apply the recommended set of mods for a clean install of KOTOR.
 I wanted to be able to store a complete Override directory here, but these mods go beyond that, so the best I can do is create a script that anyone could run that will install all the mods in a predictable way.
-By storing a copy of all the here, I hope to make a reproducible build for a great KOTOR experience!
+By storing a copy of all that here, I hope to make a reproducible build for a great KOTOR experience!

 I expect this takes up quite a bit of space, but storage is cheap, right??
 Plus, I can archive this in a public GH project and save local space!
 My future goal is that running the game with all mods is a simple: